StadGent/php_package_services-opening-hours/examples/README.md

   Channel ID.
 * `211-Channel-OpenNow.php` : Get the Open Now status as object.
 * `211-Channel-OpenNowHtml.php` : Get the Open Now status as HTML.
+* `221-Channel-OpeningHoursDay.php` : Get the opening hours for a single day as object.
+* `221-Channel-OpeningHoursDayHtml.php` : Get the opening hours for a single day as HTML.

 ## Usage